-The County's Complaint also requests that the Commission initiate an overearnings investigation or conduct a rate proceeding or other appropriate proceeding regarding FCG's acquisition adjustment.
-In support of its request, the County states that notwithstanding the fiveyear base rate stay-out period, the Commission reserved the right to revisit the effects of the acquisition adjustment in the future.
-Accordingly, the County contends that the Commission can initiate an overearnings proceeding because it specifically ordered in the Positive Acquisition Adjustment Order that in FCG's next rate proceeding, the acquisition adjustment may be partially or totally removed if it is determined that the \$442,270 annual cost savings no longer exist.
+The County's Complaint also requests that we initiate an overearnings investigation or conduct a rate proceeding or other appropriate proceeding regarding FCG's acquisition adjustment.
+In support of its request, the County states that notwithstanding the five-year base rate stay-out period, we reserved the right to revisit the effects of the acquisition adjustment in the future.
+Accordingly, the County contends that we can initiate an overearnings proceeding because we specifically ordered in the Positive Acquisition Adjustment Order that in FCG's next rate proceeding, the acquisition adjustment may be partially or totally removed if it is determined that the \$442,270 annual cost savings no longer exist.

-While the statutory provisions the County cites give the Commission authority to conduct a limiting proceeding or to fix fair and reasonable rates when it finds that rates must be adjusted in order to comply with the statutes, Sections 366.06, 366.07 and 366.071, F.S., are the substantive statutes which govern rate setting.
-Pursuant to Sections 366.06(2) and 366.07, F.S., when the Commission, upon a request made, finds that the rates being charged by a utility are "unjust, unreasonable, unjustly discriminatory, or in violation of law" or yield excessive compensation, it shall hold a public hearing to determine just and reasonable rates to be charged.
-Such a request by any party must allege sufficiently detailed facts to warrant the Commission's proceeding.10 In the past, the Commission has proceeded to hearing when a prima facie case has been made that a utility is overearning, i.e., earning in excess of the top of the range of either its last allowed rate of return or its last stipulated rate of return.11 Likewise, Section 366.071, F.S., provides that "upon petition from any party" interim rate decreases may be ordered provided the moving party establishes a prima facie entitlement to such relief by demonstrating that the utility is earning outside the range of reasonableness on its rate of return.12
+While the statutory provisions the County cites give us authority to conduct a limiting proceeding or to fix fair and reasonable rates when we finds that rates must be adjusted in order to comply with the statutes, Sections 366.06, 366.07 and 366.071, F.S., are the substantive statutes which govern rate setting.
+Pursuant to Sections 366.06(2) and 366.07, F.S., when we find, upon a request made, that the rates being charged by a utility are "unjust, unreasonable, unjustly discriminatory, or in violation of law" or yield excessive compensation, we shall hold a public hearing to determine just and reasonable rates to be charged.
+Such a request by any party must allege sufficiently detailed facts to warrant the our proceeding.
+10 In the past, we have proceeded to hearing when a prima facie case has been made that a utility is overearning, i.e., earning in excess of the top of the range of either its last allowed rate of return or its last stipulated rate of return.
+11 Likewise, Section 366.071, F.S., provides that "upon petition from any party," we may order interim rate decreases, provided the moving party establishes a prima facie entitlement to such relief by demonstrating that the utility is earning outside the range of reasonableness on its rate of return.
+12